-6.6 OUR SECOND PRODUCT CANDIDATE: GS030 FOR THE TREATMENT OF PHOTORECEPTOR DEGENERATION
+5.2.3 OUR SECOND PRODUCT CANDIDATE: GS030 FOR THE TREATMENT OF PHOTORECEPTOR DEGENERATION

 We are leveraging our optogenetics technology platform to develop GS030 for the treatment of diseases of photoreceptor degeneration that include RP, dry AMD and GA.
 Our most advanced clinical program using our optogenetics platform is for the treatment of RP, which is an orphan family of diseases caused by multiple mutations in over 100 genes involved in the visual cycle.
 There is currently no existing treatment for RP.
 GS030 has received orphan drug designation for the treatment of RP in the United States and the European Union and advanced therapy medicinal product, or ATMP, classification for the treatment of RP in the European Union.
 We are currently conducting a Phase I/II clinical trial in end stage, non-syndromic RP subjects.
-The first subject was treated in October 2018, and we expect to complete enrollment in the first half of 2020.
+The first subject was treated in October 2018, and we expect to complete enrollment in the third quarter of 2020.
 We anticipate receiving interim data within one year after the last subject is treated.
-Upon evidence of clinical proof of concept in RP and demonstration of our approach, we believe this technology would be immediately transferable to any
+Upon evidence of clinical proof of concept in RP and demonstration of our approach, we believe this technology would be immediately transferable to any disease in which photoreceptors are lost while RGCs remain,